BH0/LearnCode.academy-Machine-Learning-JS-Project/README.md

 I've known that machine learning can be done with Javascript, but ultimately, most tutorials have been in Python, and I didn't feel like using Python so this tutorial was perfect for me thus I just had to do it.

-Note: this is mostly a reference for beginners and I strongly recommend you use Siraj Raval's to supplement your knowledge.
+Note: this is mostly a reference for beginners and I strongly recommend you use Siraj Raval's content to supplement your knowledge.

-Uses the Brian.js library. s
+Uses the Brain.js library.